 Treatment design features help enhance the ability of a stormwater management practice to remove pollutants.
-Designing dry ponds with a high length-to-width ratio (i.e., at least 1.5.1) and incorporating other design features to maximize the flow path effectively increases the detention time in the system by eliminating the potential of flow to short-circuit the pond.
+Designing dry ponds with a high length-to-width ratio (i.e., at least 1.5:1) and incorporating other design features to maximize the flow path effectively increases the detention time in the system by eliminating the potential of flow to short-circuit the pond.
 Designing ponds with relatively flat side slopes can also help to lengthen the effective flow path.
-Finally, the pond should be sized to detain the volume of runoff to be treated for between 12 and 48 hours
+Finally, the pond should be sized to detain the volume of must be housed to be housen a 10 and 40 hours. runoff to be treated for between 12 and 48 hours